webdesignsbytom/trading-card-game/README.md

 # Trading Card Game

-Sticker book and card collecting game - pokemon style Live Link [https://keen-dragon-c34a9d.netlify.app/](https://keen-dragon-c34a9d.netlify.app/)
+Sticker book and card collecting game - pokemon style

+The database for this is often been turned on and off.
+You can still access the database thought https://trading-card-game-eta.vercel.app/
+Live Link [https://keen-dragon-c34a9d.netlify.app/](https://keen-dragon-c34a9d.netlify.app/)

 This game has all the classic features of a card collecting game including,